Yellowstone park reopens after changes wrought by flood

 For others the rebound may come faster.
 Yellowstone tour guide Derek Draimin said he’s fully booked up Wednesday with four groups that will be headed into the park.

-“I think there will be cars stacked up trying to get in, to be the first people to enter the park after the thousand-year flood,” he said.
+“I think there will be cars stacked up trying to get in, to be the first people to enter the park after the thousand-year flood,” he said Tuesday.

 Draimin lost about 25 tours because of the flood and says fewer visitors might come thinking that the park is badly damaged.
 But with most of the park expected to be accessible within weeks, Draimin said it’s also possible business could get a bump as tourists who can’t get in through the park’s northern entrances get funneled through West Yellowstone, where his company, Yellowstone Adventure Tours, is based.